Rick Rypien: Professional career

 Rypien remained with the Moose to start the 2007–08 season, failing to make the Canucks' roster out of training camp.
-Within half-a-month, he was recalled by Vancouver.
+Within half a month, he was recalled by Vancouver.
 Playing against the Detroit Red Wings on October 24, 2007, Rypien broke a finger in his left hand.
 After being sidelined for 16 games, he was reassigned to the Moose on December 4.
 Splitting the remainder of the season between Manitoba and Vancouver, he was called up on two separate occasions (January 13–16 and February 26 – April 8, 2008) and finished the regular season with 14 points (3 goals and 11 assists) in 34 AHL games and 3 points (1 goal and 2 assists) in 22 NHL games.
 In the 2008 Calder Cup playoffs at the AHL level, he went pointless in six games as the Moose were eliminated in the first round by the Syracuse Crunch.
 During the off-season, Rypien re-signed as a restricted free agent with the Canucks on July 23, 2008.

-The following season, Rypien made the Canucks' line-up out of training camp for the first time in his career.
+In the following season, Rypien made the Canucks' line-up out of training camp for the first time in his career.
 After scoring two goals in the first five games in 2008–09, he suffered a sports hernia in October.
 Upon recovering, he was granted an indefinite leave of absence for personal reasons.
 The Canucks organization alluded to Rypien's history of injuries as the main reason for him not returning to the team.
-Assistant general manager Lorne Henning stated that "It's just wearing on him now – it's frustrating for him.
+Assistant general manager Lorne Henning stated "It's just wearing on him now – it's frustrating for him.
 He just has to deal with the injuries … and wrap his head around it."
 It was later made known, following his death, that Rypien was struggling with clinical depression.
 He returned after a 70-game absence on March 31, 2009, in a contest against the Minnesota Wild.
 He appeared in 12 games for the Canucks in 2008–09, recording three goals and no assists.
 The season marked Vancouver's return to the playoffs after failing to qualify the previous season.
 After eliminating the St. Louis Blues in the first round, they were defeated in six games by the Chicago Blackhawks.
-Rypien appeared in all ten Canucks playoff games and recorded two points (both assists) while playing on the fourth-line alongside Darcy Hordichuk and Ryan Johnson.
+Rypien appeared in all ten Canucks playoff games and recorded two points (both assists) while playing on the fourth line alongside Darcy Hordichuk and Ryan Johnson.
 He recorded his first playoff point in Game 4 of the second round against Chicago, assisting on a Hordichuk goal with a spin-o-rama pass.